-2.5 The Benefits of Low Emissions and High Efficiency
+2.6 Emissions and Efficiency

 The low smoke emissions produced by the special features inside this insert firebox means that the household will release up to 90% less smoke into the outside environment than if an older conventional insert was used.
 But there is more to the emission control technologies than protecting the environment.